Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

 \textbf{Implementation details.} We implement Hermes using PyTorch and train the model with a batch size of 16 over 200 epochs.
 We use the LAMB~\cite{you2019large} optimizer with a learning rate of 0.002 and an exponential learning rate decay.
 Data augmentations, including random cropping, rotation, scaling, brightness, contrast, and gamma perturbation, are applied on the fly during training.
 We use a patch size of $128\times 128\times 128$ for 3D training.
-For the hierarchical modeling, we apply the context prior learning method at the scales of $4\times$, $8\times$, and $16\times$ down-sampling.
-Given the variation in annotation styles across datasets, we treat classes with identical names in different datasets as unique ROIs, excluding AMOS CT and AMOS MR. This results in 42 task prior tokens.
-We treat different MRI sequences as a single modality, yielding two total modalities (CT and MRI) in the modality prior pool, where the length $l$ is set as 10.
-We set $\lambda=1$ for the loss function.
-In the upstream training, we randomly divide each of the seven datasets into 80\% for training and 20\% for evaluation.
+The context-prior learning method is applied at the scales of $4\times$, $8\times$, and $16\times$ down-sampling.
+Given the variation in annotation styles across datasets, Classes with identical names across datasets are considered unique ROIs, except in AMOS CT and AMOS MR, resulting in 71 task prior tokens.
+Different MRI sequences are treated as distinct modalities, leading to a total of five modalities (CT, T1 MRI, T2 MRI, cineMRI, and PET) in the modality prior pool, with the length $l$ set to 10.
+We set $\lambda=0.001$ for the auxiliary modality loss as it is much easier than segmentation.
+The details of the datasets and train/val/test split are available in the supplementary.